Make your 2026 legendary, the HTB way — 25% off our HTB Academy Annual Plans for a limited time. Learn More

 1. Connection

 When a user connects to a Wi-Fi network, whether open or encrypted, their device requests an IP address from the network's DHCP server.
 This allows the device to communicate with the local network but not necessarily access the internet.
-Intro
+Notification: Connected to Wi-Fi network 'HTB-Guest' on desktop with green and blue abstract design.

 2. Redirection to Captive Portal